Robert Morris Colonials

 The Robert Morris Colonials are the athletic teams for Robert Morris University, in Moon Township, Pennsylvania, a suburb of Pittsburgh.
 The Colonials compete in NCAA Division I (FCS, formerly Division I-AA, in football).
 In 2020, the school joined the Horizon League as a full member after leaving the Northeast Conference (NEC).
 Several RMU sports that are not sponsored by the Horizon League play in other conferences.
 Football and men's lacrosse compete in the NEC, men's and women's ice hockey in Atlantic Hockey America, women's lacrosse in the Mid-American Conference, and women's rowing in the Metro Atlantic Athletic Conference.
 The school colors are RMU Blue, RMU Red, and RMU Gray/Silver.

 In December 2013, Robert Morris announced the school was cutting seven sports programs after the 2013–14 season: men's indoor and outdoor track, tennis and cross country and women's golf, tennis and field hockey.
+Men's cross country was reinstated in 2020.
+In July 2026, the university announced that two more of the discontinued programs, men's outdoor track and field and women's golf, would return beginning with the 2026–27 academic year, with both competing in the Horizon League.